Etriii/react-cloudinary-unsigned/README.md

 - Limit upload types to images only
 - Use signed uploads for sensitive apps
 - Rate-limit or throttle client-side uploads if needed

+## ⚠️ Security Warning
+The `deleteImage` function in this project is **not secure** because it exposes the Cloudinary API secret in frontend code.
+Anyone with access to your site could use it to delete any of your assets.
+Use this only for local demos, project requirements, or internal tools.
+For production, always move deletion logic to a secure backend.